fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 **Note:** For all of the Transform tools, if you double-click on the tool, you can enter numeric values.

 The Scale tool lets you freehand rescale an object.
-Holding down the Shift key allows you to scale an object while constraining it to the proportional ratio.
+Holding down the <kbd>Shift</kbd> key allows you to scale an object while constraining it to the proportional ratio.

 The Rotate tool lets you free-rotate an object.
 It rotates the selected object around the position